ahn1305/Piano-Tiles-Auto/Readme.md

 <hr />

-And that's it, Now click on the start button to see the magic !!
+And that's it, click on the start button to see the magic !!
+<br /><br />
+Note: the program will start only after 20 sec.